Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: Introduction

 Sometimes an automorphism with small order can also characterize uniquely a $K3$ surface.
-Actually non-symplectic automorphisms with order 3 are studied by Oguiso and Zhang \cite{Oguiso-Zhang1}.
-They proved that there exist a unique pair $(X, g)$ of a $K3$ surface and an order 3 automorphism such that the fixed locus $X^{g}=\{x\in X| g(x)=x\}$ consists of only at least 6 rational curves and some isolated points.
+Actually non-symplectic automorphisms with order 3 were studied by Oguiso and Zhang \cite{Oguiso-Zhang1}.
+They proved that there exists a unique pair $(X, g)$ of a $K3$ surface and an automorphism of order 3 such that the fixed locus $X^{g}=\{x\in X| g(x)=x\}$ consists of only at least 6 rational curves and some isolated points.